Rio de Bienvenida / River of Welcome

 Art Type: Metal & Mosaic Structure

-Grant Amount: $70,000
+Grant Amount: $100,000

 Cynthia Weiss is an award-winning public artist, and arts educator.
-As a member of the Chicago Public Art Group (CPAG), Cynthia has designed and fabricated numerous large-scale, public mosaic projects throughout Chicago, transforming neglected spaces into local landmarks.
+As a member of the Chicago Public Art Group, Cynthia has designed and fabricated numerous large-scale, public mosaic projects throughout Chicago, transforming neglected spaces into local landmarks.
 She has been the Director of Education at Marwen and Project AIM at Columbia College Chicago.
 She facilitates arts and literacy workshops with Habla: The Center for Language and Culture, in Merida, Mexico.
 She received her MFA in Painting from the University of Illinois at Chicago and has exhibited work at Hyde Park Art Center and the Ukrainian Institute of Modern Art.
-Cynthia is inspired by community-based and collaborative practices that draw out the ideas and hopes of participants of all ages into the creation of elegant works of public art.
-Her work explores themes of ecosystems at risk, and the need for sanctuary and mutual aid in the human and natural world.
+Cynthia is inspired by collaborative practices that draw the hopes of community members into the creation of elegant works of public art.
+Cynthia’s work explores themes of ecosystems at risk, and the need for sanctuary and mutual aid in the human and natural world.

-Delilah Salgado is a first generation Mexican-American multidisciplinary community-based artist and co-founder of “Mujeres Mutantes,” an all-women’s arts collective.
+Delilah Salgado is a first generation Mexican-American multidisciplinary community-based artist and cofounder of “Mujeres Mutantes,” an all-women’s arts collective.
 She is a wife and mother of three currently living in McKinley Park with roots in Gage Park, Little Village, and Pilsen.
 She attended The School of the Art Institute of Chicago and was a member of Synergy Crew, an all- female Hip Hop Collective, as well as a teaching artist at Pros Arts Studio in Pilsen for 10 years where she co-founded the “We Are Hip Hop” Festival.
 Delilah has designed and created public art throughout Chicago, as well as in Panama.
 She is inspired by urban life and its subcultures, graffiti, Mexican folk art, mythology, flora and fauna, hip hop pedagogy, her community, and other artists.
 She uses art as a tool for, educating, healing, and empowering people, families, and neighborhoods.
 She is an affiliated artist with the Chicago Public Art Group and views public art as medicine for disenfranchised communities and a catalyst for healing.